QuentinRa/blog.quentinra.dev/programming-languages/web/node.js/express.js/index.md

 });
 ```

-> ➡️ It's useful to know if there is some code you want to execute for every/some requests.
+> ➡️ It's useful to know if there is some code you want to execute for every or only some requests.

 </div><div>